VictimOfMaths/COVID-19/README.md

 ![Inequality plot](https://github.com/VictimOfMaths/COVID-19/blob/master/Observed%20Inequality/COVIDIneqRate.png)

-Anyone is free to use any of this code for any purpose (except for evil).<br>
+Anyone is free to use any of this code for any purpose (except for evil).<br><br>
 Suggested citation for any of this analysis or associated visualisations:<br>
-Angus, Colin (2021): CoVid Plots and Analysis.
+Angus, Colin (2021): COVID Plots and Analysis.
 The University of Sheffield.
 Dataset. https://doi.org/10.15131/shef.data.12328226